Cmxu/hackmit2017-puzzles/puzzle2/readme.md

 So we tried one character per location and picked the one with the greatest server response time (in milliseconds).

 We attempted to solve this using `time` and `curl` in a small bash script, which was not successful.
+The timings were too inconsitent, and even though it could have lead to a solution we chose to move on.

-So then let's write some code.
+So then let's whip up some code.
 We need to be able to record server response time.
 The node.js `request` package provides `res.elapsedTime`, exactly what we need.
 We start with a single character and work our way up the whole 10-chararacter password.
 It seems that each comparison is artifically slowed down to take an additional 500ms.

 Since the times get longer and longer, this method still takes quite a bit of time to run.
 You know you're headed in the right direction if the log in attempt takes a long time.
 If the script is running quickly, you've probably made a mistake.